SA

 06 — Key Design Principles

 Replaceability by design.
-Marking integration points as "Replaceable" or "Adaptable" isn't just documentation — it's an architectural contract.
-It signals to every future engineer that these boundaries are extension points, not implementation details to be coupled against.
+Marking integration points as "Replaceable" isn't just documentation — it's an architectural contract that signals to every future engineer that these boundaries are extension points.

 Reusable components as first-class citizens.
-Separating reusable components (Taxonomy Manager, Connectors, Profiles) from platform-specific ones means the next product built on this foundation gets those capabilities for free.
-This is how platforms scale beyond a single product.
+Separating reusable components from platform-specific ones means the next product built on this foundation gets those capabilities for free.

 Stateless authentication at scale.
-JWT-based auth with configurable validity windows is a clean, horizontally scalable approach.
-No shared session store means any app server replica can validate any request — essential when running multiple container replicas behind a load balancer.
+JWT-based auth with configurable validity windows is a clean, horizontally scalable approach that requires no shared session store across replicas.

 The most interesting architectural bets here are using Elasticsearch as a primary database and containerizing everything from day one.
 Both are tradeoffs — but for a search-heavy platform deployed on cloud infrastructure, they're the right tradeoffs to make.